Ukraine Forces Pushed Back From Severodonetsk Centre - UrduPoint

 It was at the summit in Brussels that Kyiv said Monday it was hoping for a decision on further Western arms deliveries to support its war effort.

-"Being straightforward -- to end the war we need heavy weapons," Ukrainian presidential advisor Mikhaylo Podolyak said on Twitter.
+"Being straightforward -- to end the war we need heavy weapons," Ukrainian presidential advisor Mykhaylo Podolyak said on Twitter.

 Podolyak listed items he said the Ukrainian army requires, including hundreds of howitzers, tanks and armoured vehicles.